 - Income Loss and Replacement Services

-If you or a loved one have been injured in a pedestrian-vehicle accident, the attorneys at Hall Law can help.
+If you or a loved one have been injured in a pedestrian-vehicle accident, the Minneapolis personal injury attorneys at Hall Law can help.
 Our firm has more than 35 years of experience representing people who have been injured in accidents involving pedestrians and motor vehicles.
 Call us for a free consultation, and we’ll give you honest answers about your situation.

 Preserve Your Rights